omkarcloud/botasaurus/README.md

 #### What Works?

-The Stealth Browser can easily bypass these challenges.
+The Stealth Browser can easily solve these challenges.
 See it in action by running this code:

 ```python
 from botasaurus import *